 The elective course option is designed for first-year students who arrive at law school with defined practice goals, allowing them to begin specializing during their first year of studies rather than after they have satisfied all of their first-year law school requirements, as is traditional.

 Students who intend to pursue a career in intellectual property law, for instance, may take an IP elective such as Copyright Law, Patent Law, or Trademarks & Unfair Competition during the spring semester of their first year; similarly, students who plan to practice in a corporate law environment may take an elective such as Business Organizations.
 One objective is to enhance students' marketability for summer employment.

 A list of approved electives for first-year students is part of the spring-term registration materials each year.

 The first-year clinic option aims to help students refine their career interests by gaining exposure to diverse areas of law practice.
-Based on the medical school model, this opportunity allows first-year students to participate along with upper level students as members of one or two clinic sections.
-It matches first-year students with one or two faculty practitioners from the C-K Law Group, allowing students to learn applicable skills as they assume various practice roles.
+Based on the medical school model, this opportunity allows first-year students to participate along with upper level students as members of a clinic section.
+It matches first-year students with faculty practitioners from the C-K Law Group, allowing students to learn applicable skills as they assume various practice roles.

 Approximately 50 students will be eligible to participate in the First-Year Clinic during the spring semester each year.